core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 For a POST or FETCH request the URI Template specified in [](#selection-of-a-doc-server) is processed without any variables set.
-For a GET request the URI Template is extended with the "dns" variable set to the content of the DNS query, encoded with `base64url` {{!RFC4648}}.
+For a GET request the URI Template is extended with the "dns" variable set to the content of the DNS query in the "application/dns-message" Content Format (see
+{{sec:content-format}}), encoded with "base64url" {{!RFC4648}}.

 If new Content Formats are specified in the future, the specification MUST define the variable used in the URI Template with that new format.

-For POST and FETCH methods, the DNS query is included in the payloads of the CoAP request messages in the binary format as specified in {{!RFC1035}}.
+For POST and FETCH methods, the DNS query is included in the "application/dns-message" Content Format.
 The Content Format option MUST be included to indicate the message type as "application/dns-message".
-Due to the lack of encoding requirements, both FETCH and POST methods are generally smaller than GET requests.
+Due to the lack of "base64url" encoding requirements, both FETCH and POST methods are generally smaller than GET requests.

 A DoC server MUST implement both the GET and POST method and MAY implement the FETCH method.